 While you’re at it, make the effort to learn about dog behaviours.
 It will allow you to understand the pack dynamics of the park, tell the difference between play and aggressive behaviour, properly introduce your dog to a new setting, and ease your own anxiety.
 Parks are a lot less stressful if you understand what’s going on.

 Finally pay attention.
 A lot of negative interactions between dogs could be avoided if owners were alert and taking responsibility for their pet.
 Even if they’re a regular you still need to monitor them at all times.
 Don’t assume others are in control of the situation.
+If you do decide to take your dog to the park, it might be a good idea to read up on dog park etiquette.

 Can You Make Your Dog like Dog Parks?